French language: Historical plural x

+Rectifications of 1990

+In 1990 the Superior Council of the French Language proposed a set of orthographic rectifications, approved by the Académie française and published in the Journal officiel.
+They concern such matters as hyphenation and word joining, the plurals of compounds and loanwords, accents and the diaeresis, some verbs in -eler and -eter, the past participle of laisser before an infinitive, and a number of isolated anomalies.
+The Académie presents the rectifications as recommendations rather than as a compulsory replacement of traditional spelling; traditional and rectified spellings therefore coexist in present-day usage.

+The rectifications were not a new reform introduced in 2016.
+A 2015 French national curriculum explicitly stated that its texts applied the 1990 rectifications, which helped generate renewed public attention the following year.
+The French and mathematics sections of that 2015 cycle-3 programme were replaced by a new programme in 2025 (with staged implementation in 2025–2027), so the 2016 schoolbook episode should not be used as a timeless description of current curriculum policy.

 Grammar

 French is a moderately inflected language.
 Nouns and most pronouns are inflected for number (singular or plural, though in most nouns the plural is pronounced the same as the singular even if spelled differently); adjectives, for number and gender (masculine or feminine) of their nouns; personal pronouns and a few other pronouns, for person, number, gender, and case; and verbs, for tense, aspect, mood, and the person and number of their subjects.
 Case is primarily marked using word order and prepositions, while certain verb features are marked using auxiliary verbs.
 According to the French lexicogrammatical system, French has a rank-scale hierarchy with clause as the top rank, which is followed by group rank, word rank, and morpheme rank.
 A French clause is made up of groups, groups are made up of words, and lastly, words are made up of morphemes.